MasterShifu619/who-eats-who/README.md

 4. Run `npm run build && npm run start` for production mode
 5. Open `http://localhost:3000` on the TV browser
 6. For iPads, open `http://[laptop-ip]:3000` in Safari

 ---

-## Data Notes

-- 697 verified US feeding relationships across 808 species
-- Every record includes a real iNaturalist observation photograph
-- The CSV column headers `Predator` and `Prey` are inverted from their intuitive meaning — corrected in `parse_csv.py`
-- The `n` column in the raw CSV contains Neo4j Cypher-style property strings parsed into clean fields on load

----